-Reverse Mortgages: Is It Worth It and How Much Can You Get?
+Reverse Mortgages: How Much Can You Get?

 If you’re 62 or older, own a home, and need money for your retirement, you may be intrigued by a home equity conversion mortgage (HECM).
 The U.S. Department of Housing and Urban Development (HUD) backs HECMs, which are one of the most popular types of reverse mortgage.